Greek gift sacrifice

-Greek gift sacrifices, or the threat of them, occur relatively frequently in play, especially at the lower levels.
+Greek gift sacrifices, or the threat of them, occur relatively frequently in play, especially at amateur level.
 One of the most famous examples of the sacrifice is found in the game Edgard Colle–John O'Hanlon, Nice 1930.
-Less commonly, a Greek gift sacrifice may be the prelude to a double bishop sacrifice, as seen in Lasker versus Bauer, Amsterdam, 1889.
+Less commonly, a Greek gift sacrifice may be the prelude to a double bishop sacrifice, as seen in Lasker–Bauer, Amsterdam 1889.

 Requirements

-The Greek gift sacrifice usually requires several requirements in order to succeed.
-In some positions, not all of them have to be present, but in general the attack will succeed if:
+The Greek gift sacrifice usually has several prerequisites in order to succeed.
+In general, the attack will succeed if:

-There is a knight on f3 or h3 (which can move to g5 to deliver a check).

-White has a queen which can advance to h5 to deliver a check.

-No black bishop is able to move to f5, or a black knight to f6.
-Thus, a pawn on e5 and a black pawn on e6 is often necessary, but not always.

-No pawns are obstructing pieces (such as a pawn on g4), though this is not always necessary.

-There is a white dark-squared bishop or a rook which can join the attack.

-A white pawn on h4 is necessary if there is a black bishop on e7.
-Otherwise it can be useful, although not necessary.